 This article is part of a yearlong reporting project focused on redistricting and gerrymandering in Pennsylvania.
 It is made possible by the support of Spotlight PA members and Votebeat, a project focused on election integrity and voting access.

-About the data: The Legislative Reapportionment Commission provided preliminary map files.
+About the data: The Legislative Reapportionment Commission provided map files for the state House and Senate.
 Unlike a decade ago, the panel drew new districts using data that reallocated incarcerated people with a sentence under 10 years to the district of their last known home address.

 The Redistricting Data Hub provided voter registration data as of August 2021, and Peter Horton cleaned and reformatted census data used to conduct this analysis.
 This analysis also used data from Dave’s Redistricting.